Families facing loss during pregnancy or shortly after delivery often worry that their baby or babies will be forgotten as time passes.

 Their support network rallies around them from diagnosis through the carrying to term journey and into the bereavement period following loss, but as the weeks go by, people begin to stop bringing meals, checking in, and eventually, talking about the baby or babies.
 This passage of time and decrease in support can be incredibly painful for the parents who are still deeply affected and actively grieving their baby or babies because it is a form of secondary loss.

 Secondary loss refers to the losses that emerge out of or are a byproduct of the primary or initial loss.
-The day the family receives a terminal prenatal diagnosis, they are experiencing a primary loss.
+The day the family receives a prenatal diagnosis of a life-limiting condition, they are experiencing a primary loss.
 In that moment, life as they knew it, and life as they envisioned it, ceases to be.
 They are now facing a harrowing journey that results in the loss of their baby or babies.
 But, these parents lose much more than what you might be able to see because every step of the carrying to term process is another loss.

 Every sonogram is a reminder that their time with their baby is short.
 Every single time someone stops the parents in the grocery store to inquire about their pregnancy, they are reminded of all that should have been.
 Maternity pictures become a way to preserve the time they felt their baby alive, well, and safe, instead of a way to look back when their child is grown.
 The idea of labor and delivery twists from a beginning to an ending.